-Evergreen tree winterburn is an almost entirely human invention.
+Evergreen tree winterburn is a largely human invention.
 Mature trees naturally tend to drop their seeds only as far as the wind will take them, which is often not far from themselves.
-These seeds germinate and grow in the shade [or partial shade] of taller, more mature trees, or where natural ground cover provides some protection from drying wind and a double-dose of harsh winter sunshine.
+These seeds germinate and grow in the shade [or partial shade] of taller, more mature trees, or where taller weeds and shrubs provide some protection from drying wind and harsh winter sunshine.
 Most tender little seedlings therefore expect this natural isolation, so why are we humans planting them in an open field??

 Some seed requires that it be eaten by a bird, run through its acidic digestive system, and pooped out before it will germinate, but that is a story for another time 🙂